Below is a listing including common dental terminology, prosthodontic and periodontal terms.

 Oral Prosthetics – that part of dentistry that deals with problems relating to the replacement of teeth and/or jaws.

-Osseointegration: The biological process by which living bone (Osseo) fuses with the titanium dental implant to form a man-made tooth root.
+The biological process by which living bone (Osseo) fuses with the titanium dental implant to form an artificial tooth root.

 Relating to the pterygoid process and the maxilla.